mxro/maxrohde-web/content/posts/2022/2022-05-07-the-ultimate-guide-to-hosting-static-websites-using-s3/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'The Ultimate Guide to Hosting Static Websites using S3'
+date: '2022-05-07'
 categories:
-- devops
+  - 'devops'
-- serverless
+  - 'serverless'
-coverImage: florian-olivo-4hbj-eymz1o-unsplash.jpg
-date: "2022-05-07"
 tags:
-- amazon-route-53
+  - 'amazon-route-53'
-- aws
+  - 'aws'
-- aws-s3
+  - 'aws-s3'
-- cloudfront
+  - 'cloudfront'
-- javascript
+  - 'javascript'
-- programming
+  - 'programming'
-- ssl
+  - 'ssl'
-- terraform
+  - 'terraform'
-title: The Ultimate Guide to Hosting Static Websites using S3
+coverImage: 'florian-olivo-4hbj-eymz1o-unsplash.jpg'
 ---

 [AWS S3](https://aws.amazon.com/s3/) has long been known as an effective way to [host static websites](https://dinfratechsource.wordpress.com/2019/07/28/host-a-static-site-on-aws-using-s3-and-cloudfront/) and assets.
 Unfortunately, while it is easy to [configure an S3 bucket to enable static file hosting](https://howtoember.wordpress.com/2020/06/11/aws-static-website-hosting-with-cognito-and-s3/), it is quite complicated to achieve the following: